w3c/wai-website/pages/about/groups/task-forces/wcag2ict/work-statement.md

 ## Status

-This work statement was [approved by the AG WG on @@insert date approved here@@](https://lists.w3.org/Archives/Public/w3c-wai-gl/2022AprJun/0280.html).
+This work statement was [approved by the AG WG on @@insert date approved and update URL@@](https://lists.w3.org/Archives/Public/w3c-wai-gl/2022AprJun/0280.html).
 The task force is active.

 The work statement describes the WCAG2ICT Phase 1 objectives that have been completed and the updated Phase 2 objectives for the WCAG2ICT Note.